chaplinjs/chaplin/CONTRIBUTING.md

 Use duck typing instead of requiring a specific type where applicable.

 When expecting objects (non-primitives), just check for truthyness.
 This is fast and easy to read.
-If the value is a truthy primitive, property access will work but evaluate
+If the value is a truthy primitive, the code will fail when trying to use undefined properties.

 Use the CoffeeScript `?` operator to exclude `null` and `undefined` while allowing all other types (truthy or falsy).
 But use the operator sparingly, avoid chains like `foo?.bar?.quux` because they compile to unreadable and inefficient JavaScript code.
 For example, use `if foo and foo.bar` instead of `if foo?.bar` if truthyness is okay.

 - Check for `string.length`, `number > 0` etc.
-- Use `typeof` to detect `function`, `string`, `number`
+- Use `typeof` to detect `function`, `string`, `number` (if type detection is necessary)
 - Use `is/isnt null` to detect `null`
 - Use `obj.prop is/isnt undefined` to detect `undefined`
 - Use the `of` operator to check for properties that might be inherited